wertydoo/hephaestus/README.md

 ####Flyway Migration
 Right now, the main functionality of Hephaestus is to instantiate the Docker connection (or any Postgres instance) with the appropiate database schemas/tables/etc. Flyway allows us to write SQL scripts that change our database and keeps track of those changes.
 DO NOT EDIT YOUR DATABASE OUTSIDE OF A FLYWAY SCRIPT.
 It's fixable but requires a lot of unnecessary effort.
-Contact Thomas if you screw this up at any point AND you can't figure it out.
+Contact Btian if you screw this up at any point AND you can't figure it out.